 • Type—define the purpose of the workflow.

-• Intake Form—specify the form and questions to be included.
+• Configuration & Form Setup—specify the form and questions to be included.

-• Stages—set the approval sequence and assign approvers.
+• Workflow details—set the approval sequence and assign approvers.

 The following sections will guide you through each step in detail.